How Much Alimony Will I Receive in Connecticut?

 Understanding Temporary vs. Permanent Alimony

-Connecticut recognizes different types of alimony, and Untangle's tool helps you understand which might apply to your situation.
+Connecticut recognizes different types of alimony, and which one applies changes the shape of the answer.
 Under C.G.S. § 46b-83, courts can award "alimony pendente lite"—temporary support during the divorce proceedings—to ensure the financially dependent spouse can meet basic needs while the case proceeds.

-Distinguishing these categories is important because people often assume the first support number they hear will carry through to the final decree.
-That is not always how Connecticut cases work.
+Distinguishing these categories matters because people often assume the first support number they hear will carry through to the final decree.
+That is not how Connecticut cases usually work.
 Temporary support is about stability while the divorce is pending.
 Final support is about the post-judgment financial structure.
-A useful estimate should therefore help you separate short-term cash-flow needs from longer-term settlement expectations so you can prepare for both conversations.
+Separate your short-term cash-flow needs from your longer-term settlement expectations so you can prepare for both conversations.

 Pendente Lite (Temporary) Support

 Temporary alimony begins shortly after filing and continues until the final divorce decree.
 This support helps maintain the status quo during litigation, ensuring both spouses can cover living expenses, hire attorneys, and participate fully in the divorce process.
-The tool can help you estimate what temporary support might look like based on current household expenses and income disparity.
+What it looks like in practice turns on current household expenses and the income disparity between you, so document both carefully.

 For stay-at-home spouses, temporary alimony is often critical for basic survival during the divorce process.
 You may need to file an application for temporary support accompanied by an affidavit on the court-prescribed form.
 Tools like Untangle's Financial affidavit generation can help you prepare the financial information needed for these crucial filings.